Ibanez Vs Fender: Which Guitar or Bass Is Best for You?

 Comparing Ibanez and Fender

 Because we need a logical way to compare the two brands, I’m going to start with Fender and then see how Ibanez stacks up against them.
-Truthfully, this could have been done the other way around as well but Fender has seniority in the guitar world, so for the purposes of this review we’ll consider them as something like defending champs.
+Truthfully, this could have been done the other way around as well but for the purposes of this review we’ll consider Fender as something like defending champs.

 With all that out of the way, let's get on to the guitars.